GuFFy12/Discord-Token-Checker/README.md

 1) Added proxies to the checker, which increased the speed by n-times (depends on how many proxies are active on the server).
 I had to try to integrate them into the already complex request code.
 2) Updated regexp for new tokens.
 Regarding this, a lot of settings have been moved to a backend to ensure stable operation of all versions.
 So, if anything, if the checker output is updated, you will also have it updated on the backend.
 3) Unfortunately, I did not manage to make a site with a token checker.
 While there is not enough experience.
 BUT I'M TRYING TO FIX IT!
 Well, the fact that the site with the beta token checker began to block Google as a fraudulent site also began to dismoral me.
 After writing Google, everything worked, but not for long. :sad-trombone:
-4) Added quarantine check!
-It's something between unverified and invalid.
-You cannot create new chats or join guilds from the token, but it remains to work.
-Is it worth checking the payments on such tokens?
-I think no.
-5) I had to discard such modules as nitroChecker, nitroPurchaser, info.
+4) I had to discard such modules as nitroChecker, nitroPurchaser, info.
 They are hard to maintain code and I don't think they will be in demand.
-6) An early update of the telegram bot is possible!
+5) An early update of the telegram bot is possible!
 Follow the news!
-7) Fix api, now it looks not so clumsy.
+6) Fix api, now it looks not so clumsy.

 ## Changelog 1